 2021.
 “Deplatforming in Theory and Practice: The Ann Coulter Debacle.”
 In Emmett Macfarlane (Ed.), Dilemmas of Free Expression (Toronto, ON: University of Toronto Press).

-Journal Article (in progress): "Is There a Non-Liberal Version of Free Expression"
+Journal Article: "Is There a Non-Liberal Version of Free Expression"

-Journal Article (in progress): "When 'Eurabia' Met 'Canuckistan:' Islamophobia and the Politics of Free Expression"
+Journal Article: "When 'Eurabia' Met 'Canuckistan:' Islamophobia and the Politics of Free Expression"

 I also research teaching and pedagogy in the field of Political Science, contributing to the Scholarship of Teaching and Learning (SoTL).
 My current projects in this field include: reflections on student-led teaching training and professional development opportunities, a project examining student perceptions of undergraduate courses (at Queen's University), and a project examining the current state of teaching training in Canadian Political Science graduate programs.